 Minister of Home Affairs Nkosazana Dlamini-Zuma will review the Zimbabwean Documentation Project in order to make sure applications were not “unduly rejected”.
 Spokesperson Ronnie Mamoepa assured the Mail & Guardian that no deportations will take place until the minister’s review is complete.

+Mamabolo said the department was not planning to target illegal Zimbabweans in a deportation campaign.
 Rather, undocumented Zimbabweans would be subject to South Africa’s normal immigration policies.